 Great job!
 Now let it cure.
 It will need extra curing time as the paper keeps some of the water content higher which is a plus for concrete (water helps create a harder final product)

-Once you are done, I like to empty the inside.
+Once you are done and it has hardened, I like to empty the inside.
 If this was solid you would not be able to lift it.
 Freezing and thawing is also better when empty.
 Take the tin snips or old scissors and cut the chicken wire.
 I propped him on a bucket while I worked.